symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

         "doctrine/phpcr-odm": "1.0.*",
     }

-Notice: Remember to check if you are using "doctrine/orm": "2.2.*" (Symofony 2.1 default) and switch to "2.3.*" before updating.
+Notice: Remember to check if you are using "doctrine/orm": "2.2.*" (Symfony 2.1 default) and switch to "2.3.*" before updating.

 And then run::